Welt (TV channel): History

 In 2002, ProSiebenSat.1's majority owner, KirchMedia, filed for bankruptcy.
 While ProSiebenSat.1 itself was not broke, an extended search for a buyer, during which ProSiebenSat.1 was effectively owned by KirchMedia's banks, created uncertainty at the company.
 This combined with the market crisis after the end of the dotcom bubble and 9/11, caused ProSiebenSat.1 to cut costs.
 It replaced a number of newscasts on N24, especially in the afternoons, the evenings and on the weekends, with cheaper documentaries.
 Business and stock market coverage was also cut dramatically, and remaining business reports were bought from CNBC Europe instead of producing them in-house.
 The reports featured CNBC's proprietary graphics.
 In 2007, N24 strengthened its business coverage, introducing daily programmes such as Börse am Mittag ["Stock Market Afternoon"] and Börse am Abend ["Stock Market Evening"].
 The channel moved its headquarters in October 2008.

 In 2008, ProSiebenSat.1 sold its property in Berlin and announced that Sat.1 would move to Unterföhring, where ProSieben and Kabel 1 were already based.
 N24 would relocate within Berlin.
 In 2010, ProSiebenSat.1 sold N24 to a group of private investors, led by former Der Spiegel editor Stefan Aust.
 N24 was contracted by ProSiebenSat.1 to continue providing Sat.1, ProSieben and Kabel 1 with newscasts at least until 2016.
 In 2013, N24 was acquired by Axel Springer SE and combined with Die Welt to form WeltN24.

 On 17 September 2016, a sister channel called N24 Doku launched free to air, which is a one-hour delayed timeshift channel of Welt in the afternoon and replaces some news broadcasts by documentaries in the morning.

+In early 2024, following the loss of contracts to supply Pro7Sat1 properties with news and the closure of Bild TV, changes were made to the programming lineup.
+These included less news at weekends and more sport.

 Programming

-Welt previously broadcast a variety of programming, with more than seven hours of live programming per business day.
-CNBC correspondents Silvia Wadhwa, Patricia Szarvas, Roland Klaus, Michael Mross and Bruni Schubert report live from the Frankfurt Stock Exchange, the LSE and the NYSE throughout the day.
-Since August 2010, news programming has been cut back, with no program lasting more than 15 minutes.